fusioncharts/dev_centre_docs/chart-guide/standard-charts/box-and-whisker-chart.md

 {% embed_chart standard-charts-box-and-whisker-chart-example-21.js %}

-Click [here](http://jsfiddle.net/fusioncharts/v22otbqg/) to edit the above chart
+Click [here](http://jsfiddle.net/fusioncharts/v22otbqg/) to edit the above chart.

 In the data above, you will see that the outlier values for Grade 3 are 72000 for male and 71000 for female.
 Therefore, the outliers for these values are not shown on the chart.